-February 24th Referendum vote did not make Quorum.
+The August 25th Referendum did not make quorum.

 Concrete aprons around the pool and the interior pool surface need to be repaired and or replaced.
-This work is critical if we are to remain open beyond another season.
+This work is critical if we are to remain open beyond another few seasons.

 We have a number of plumbing and irrigation issues to address.

 Our bathrooms have issues that demand more than a coat of paint!
 They need to be brought up to modern standards

 The tennis court and parking lot have deteriorated to a point that can no longer be ignored.

 We are proposing the following change to our annual dues:

 The Annual Assessment for 2020 shall be Two Hundred Dollars ($200.00).
 The Annual Assessment for 2021 shall be Two Hundred Twenty Dollars ($220.00).
 The Annual Assessment for 2022 shall be Two Hundred Forty Dollars ($240.00).
 The Annual Assessment for 2023 shall be Two Hundred Sixty Dollars ($260.00).
 The Annual Assessment for 2024 shall be Two Hundred Eighty Dollars ($280.00).
 The Annual Assessment 2025 and each year thereafter shall be Three Hundred Dollars ($300.00).